SydneyCardew/Bandy_Words_2/README.md

 >Glass of the Vast Butterfly, The Rain Guitar, The Advancing Concrete,
 >House Thirty Seven, Black Yellow Machinery, Land and the Soldiers,
 >Curse the Astronauts, Cold Highway, The Winter Redemption,
->Meadow Emperors, George and the Russian Wizards,
+>The Meadow Emperors, George and the Russian Wizards,
 >The Millenium Witch, The Eaters of L.A., Harvesting Hills, Astronaut of Apes.

 * `album`: generates album titles